-Under NMSA 58-29-7, the NMSBIC is charged with making a distribution of net excess funds to the Severance Tax Permanent Fund, calculated as return on investments to the corporation in the amount of dividends and interest actually received plus any capital gains actually realized, less the operating expenses of the corporation and less amounts reasonably reserved for losses.
-For the fiscal year ended June 30, 2013, the net excess funds calculation is as follows:
+Under NMSA 58-29-7, the NMSBIC is charged with making a distribution of "net excess funds" to the severance tax permanent fund, calculated as return on investments to the corporation in the amount of dividends and interest actually received, plus any capital gains actually realized, less the operating expenses of the corporation and less amounts reasonably reserved for losses.
+For the fiscal year ended June 30, 2014, there is no distribution of funds to the severance tax permanent fund.
+A calculation of "net excess funds" is included in Note 6 of the attached audited financial statements.